Dev-Code24/My-Codeforces-Journal-Development/README.md

 **My Codeforces Journal** is a Chrome extension that helps Codeforces users track the problems they've solved.
 With just a click, the extension stores the details of the current problem to a Google Spreadsheet that the user has connected.
 This makes it easy to maintain a personal log of problems solved over time.

+## Contribute
+Want to contribute to this chrom-extension?
+Go to this repo :[My Codeforces Journal Development](https://github.com/Dev-Code24/My-Codeforces-Journal-Development)

 ## Features

 - **One-click Storage**: Save the current Codeforces problem you’ve solved with a single click.